tonyfromundefined/postcss-lynx/README.md

 2. Preserving variable usage in style properties (keeping `var()` references intact)
 3. Ensuring proper variable cascading by pre-resolving variable values at build time
 4. Warning about undefined variables or circular references
+5. Removing `color-scheme` properties that might not be supported in all environments

 This approach ensures your CSS variables have proper values defined at the root, while still allowing runtime features like theme switching to work properly.